NZX37/ytdlpcli/README.md

 2. Options to download Video and audio or Audio only using ffmpeg(also included within RUN file)

 #Instructions:
-1. Download RUN file
+1. Download full repo
+2. Unzip .zip file
-3. Run COMM.bat
+3. Run the shortcut labelled "ytdlp-cli"